abhay1144/Adding-Calculator/README.md

-# Adding-Calculator
+# Calculator
-A simple adding calculator.
+A Simple Adding Calculator and a BMI Calculator.